 We have toilets available throughout the event.
 Including behind our Fire Pit bar and the Bavarian Village.
 Toilet locations are indicated on the accessible map [coming soon] and the main site map [coming soon].
 Site maps are available and on display throughout the event.

 Accessible toilets are available at all six of our main toilet blocks and behind the Bavarian hall, the Fire Pit and The Crystal Lounge.
-The toilets are all accessed using a Radar key – If this is an issue please contact us or speak to the toilet attendant.

 We also have a Changing Places unit at the North of the site next to Thor’s Tipi bar.
 All our facilities are on the map and are signposted.